SumaibH/SumaibH/README.md

 - Android app development, UI/UX design, and strategies for successful app launches.

 ### 📫 How to reach me:
-- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sumaib-h/) or via email at sumaibh@gmail.com.
+- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sumaib-h/) or [Fiverr.](https://www.fiverr.com/rectifi) or via email at sumaibh@gmail.com.

 ### 😄 Pronouns:
 - He/Him